Final Expense Insurance – Funerals Cost a Bomb

 This is a planning step many people miss…

-Now, that’s today but you’re not dying today!
-But in 20 years from now, those prices could easily double.
+….BUT you’re not dying today!
+20 years from now, those prices could easily double.
 So if you want a burial that’s $8-10K, chances are 15 years from now, it’s going to be closer to $15k.
 So plan accordingly.

 If you want security that the funds will be available to your loved ones when the time comes I highly suggest avoiding this path.

 Unless you’re living on borrowed time, most experts suggest avoiding this approach and opting for another prepaid funeral arrangement.
 If you’re in good or reasonable health, you might outlive the funeral home, which could go out of business.
 Or perhaps the funeral home management will change, and the funeral home will no longer be a place that you think your family will be happy working with.
 Or maybe you’ll want to move to another part of the country, where the climate is warmer and your kids have moved.
 Experts say there are too many risks with prepaying a funeral home.
 US News

 Final Expense Insurance, Debts & Taxes

 If you checked out the coverage options above you may have noted that there is a broad range of coverage amounts available.
 You can get $5,000 of overage to $300,000!
 For the most part, Final Expense Policies are $5,0000 – $25,000.
 That’s not to say it caps out there.

 Some of my clients want to take care of debt and estate taxes so they choose higher coverage amounts.
 You may even want to leave a small nest egg to show your love.
 The best thing you can do to determine what works for your estate planning needs is to contact an independent life insurance agent like those at Policy Architects.
 We perform a needs analysis to make sure your policy achieves all your goals – affordably!